MSc in Data Science

-The course is completed in over two calendar years (October to September) of part-time study.
+- The course may be completed in one calendar year (October to September) of full-time study or two calendar years of part-time study.

 - When you're looking to find the right place to study, some things really matter.
 For Birkbeck students, it's our reputation and the quality of our teaching

 - The programme starts in October each year.
 Applications should be made online (a link will be available soon).
-Interviews begin in February.
-Home applicants are invited for an interview that contains a short aptitude test.
+Applicants are invited for a short online aptitude test.
 Studying the aptitude test notes helps applicants in preparing for the test.

 - Your applications will be processed by the College Registry and we will be in touch to tell you what to do next.